she0305/she0305.github.io/_career/1-WhoAmi.md

 -----------------------------  First Rotation (EOM) --------------------------- <br/>

 **Role 👩‍🔧:** Project Manager Assistant<br/>
-**Responsibilities 🛠️:** Led and supported various process improvement projects involving software solution such as RRMS and supplier audit program  <br/>
+**Responsibilities 🛠️:** Led and supported various process improvement projects involving software solutions such as RRMS and supplier audit program  <br/>
 **Amy's Impact 🔥:** Presented the solution to utilize the existing internal website to add the data collection feature for the supplier audit program.
 The project is currently in the implementation phase. <br/>
 **Take away 🎁:** My first experience with working with software engineers and understanding the software development process.
-Seeing how the software can be used to solve the common but complex problem was fascinating. <br/>
+Seeing how the software can be used to solve a common but complex problem was fascinating. <br/>

 ---------------------------  Second Rotation (Helo) -------------------------- <br/>